UEE62122 | CRICOS 118054F

 • Apply advanced principles of electrical theory and design in engineering contexts.

-• Interpret and produce technical drawings, schematics, and specifications.
+• Interpret and produce technical drawings, schematics, and engineering specifications.

 • Configure, test, and troubleshoot programmable logic controllers (PLCs) and SCADA systems.

-• Manage the planning and delivery of electrical engineering projects from concept to completion.
+• Manage the planning and delivery of electrical engineering projects from concept through to completion.

-• Communicate effectively using technical language in reports, diagrams, and documentation.
+• Communicate effectively using technical language in reports, diagrams, and formal documentation.

-• Ensure compliance with safety regulations, sustainability practices, and industry standards.
+• Ensure compliance with workplace safety regulations, sustainability practices, and industry standards.

-• Adapt to emerging technologies and apply innovation in problem-solving.
+• Adapt to emerging technologies and apply innovation in engineering problem-solving.

-• Work independently and collaboratively in engineering environments with professionalism.
+• Work independently and collaboratively in professional engineering environments.

 Further Study

-Graduates of the Advanced Diploma of Engineering Technology – Electrical may be eligible for credit transfer or advanced standing into higher education programs.
-These may include:
+Graduates of the Advanced Diploma of Engineering Technology – Electrical may be eligible for credit transfer or advanced standing into higher education programs, subject to the policies of the receiving institution.

 • Bachelor of Electrical or Electronic Engineering